Jacob Kiraz: 2023

 In round 7 against arch-rivals Parramatta, Kiraz was taken from the field during the first half with a knee injury.
 Canterbury would go on to lose the match 30-4.
 Kiraz was later ruled out for three matches.

 Kiraz played a total of 19 matches for Canterbury in the 2023 NRL season as the club finished 15th on the table.

 On 24 October, Kiraz signed a contract extension to remain at Canterbury until the end of the 2027 season.

 2024

 Kiraz played 25 games for Canterbury in the 2024 NRL season and scored twelve tries as the club qualified for the finals.
 Kiraz played in their elimination finals loss against Manly.

 2025

 In round 9 of the 2025 NRL season, Kiraz scored a hat-trick in Canterbury's 38-18 victory over the hapless Gold Coast side.
 On 8 September, the Canterbury outfit announced that Kiraz had extended his contract until of the 2028 season.

-Kiraz played 19 games for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Kiraz played 19 games for Canterbury in the 2025 NRL season as the club finished third and qualified for the finals.
 Canterbury would be eliminated from the finals in straight sets.

+2026

+Kiraz played 20 matches for Canterbury in the 2026 NRL season as the club finished 12th on the table and missed the finals.